 — Faraz Akram, Queens, New York

 A: Kokedama is a Japanese gardening technique that’s perfect for a variety of houseplants.
 It involves wrapping a plant in moss instead of placing it in a pot.
 The effect?
 An almost other-worldly elegance.
 Follow a few easy steps to make your own.
 Watering your plant is simple: Just dunk the moss and root ball in water until they feel heavy.
+Remember to take care of you garden and plants with the help of pest control Bentleigh, they are experts pest protection services.

 • Floral wire, 26 gauge